 This seat and the above are really a tie for first place.
 They are both amazing seats with the only real differences being: one has a middle ventilation space (the C30), and this one has slightly more padding and is .3″ wider.
 If ventilation and having an open middle space (for pain reduction) is important to you, go back up and get the C30.
 Otherwise, this seat is a solid option.

 Second widest bike seat for big guys and gals

 If you’ve ever felt like you were in danger of slipping off the back of your bike seat, the FITO Cruiser might be an answer to your prayers.
 Not only is it extra wide, but it has a back ridge which well gently cradle your posterior and keep you in place.

 In addition to the ridge, this is the most “cruiser-specific” seat we tested, both in looks and function.
 The style of the seat does not lend itself to the hunched over, frenzied type of riding associated with racing, but if you want to get around in comfort, you can’t get luckier than with this seat!

 - Extra padding with spring suspension ensure you’ll never feel bumps in your bum.

 - High quality synthetic leather keeps your seat dry which, in turn, will keep your seat dry.

-- Universal Clamp allow installation on almost any type of bike: mountain bikes, cruiser, street bikes, etc.
+- Universal Clamp allows installation on almost any type of bike: mountain bikes, cruisers, street bikes, etc.